Razzano/Vivaldi_Custom/README.md

 Zip file contains 2 bat files, 1 js file, 1 css file, png icons and a how-to.txt file.
-Posted complete.zip file contents separately minus the how-to install text file.
+Posted custom-ui-mod.zip file contents separately minus the how-to install text file.

 Create a new folder (recommended) and name it (for example) Vivaldi UI Mod.
-Un-zip the complete.zip mod into newly created folder.
+Un-zip the custom-ui-mod.zip mod into newly created folder.
 All the un-zipped files need to remain together and DO NOT rename any file.
-Click the Install.bat file to load created files into Vivaldi browser app.
-Click the Uninstall.bat to remove the installed files from Vivaldi browser app.
+Click the custom-ui-mod-Install.bat file to load created files into Vivaldi browser app.
+Click the custom-ui-mod-Uninstall.bat to remove the installed files from Vivaldi browser app.
 Follow the simple instructions in the How-To.txt file.

 Description for complete.zip mod:
 1. Installs a bat file (custom-ui-mod-Install.bat) to auto-insert edits/changes made to js and css files into Vivaldi Browser App.